 Q: Am I eligible for this challenge?

-A: Any student registered on any degree programme during the academic year 2015 / 2016.
+A: If you’re a student registered for degree programme in the Netherlands during the academic year 2019 / 2020, you are more than welcome to participate!
 We anticipate but do not require that students will be post-graduate (Masters or Doctoral).

 Q: How do I submit my idea?